abrar-nazib/cortex/README.md

 # CORTEX

+**This main branch is under restructuring right now.
+Please download the qt branch to test the program**

 ## Introduction

 **CORTEX** is a robotic arm controller software that is capable of controlling any 3DOF robotic arms.